 The midpoint of the semester is used to calculate the amount of federal financial aid refund the student owes unless a later date of academic activity can be verified by the instructor.
-If no attendance or academic activity can be verified by the instructor, it will be assumed that they did not ever attend the class.
-If half-time attendance or academic activity cannot be verified, all aid may be cancelled.
+If no attendance or academic activity can be verified by the instructor, it will be assumed that they did not ever attend the course.
+If half-time attendance or academic activity cannot be verified, all aid may be canceled.

-If academic activity beyond the midpoint of the semester can be verified in even a single class by the student or an instructor and the student began attendance in all classes, the amount of financial aid the student is required to repay may be reduced.
-If academic activity beyond the 60% point of the semester can be verified in even a single class by the instructor and the student began attendance in all classes, the student may not need to repay any financial aid.
+If academic activity beyond the midpoint of the semester can be verified in even a single course by the student or an instructor and the student began attendance in all courses, the amount of financial aid the student is required to repay may be reduced.
+If academic activity beyond the 60% point of the semester can be verified in even a single course by the instructor and the student began attendance in all courses, the student may not need to repay any financial aid.

 If a student unofficially withdraws, they will not receive a downward adjustment in contracted University charges.
 Therefore, any refund owed to a federal financial aid program is the student's responsibility and will appear as a charge on the student's next University bill.
-Students with outstanding balances on their Ubill are unable to use their ID card for charging, cannot register for classes, and cannot receive official UI transcripts.
+Students with outstanding balances on their Ubill are unable to use their ID card for charging, cannot register for courses, and cannot receive official UI transcripts.

 This policy is in accordance with Federal financial aid regulations published in the November 1, 1999 Federal Register, volume 64, number 210, section 668.22 and DCL GEN-04-03 Revised published November 2004.